 The outbound dialer part:

-- You should setup an automated outbound dialer campaign to automatically call your customers - if it's the first time you work with an automated dialer, feel free to read more on the topic in general or more practical terms.
+- You should set up an automated outbound dialer campaign to automatically call your customers - if it's the first time you work with an automated dialer, feel free to read more on the topic in general or on more practical terms.

 - Think about possible call outcomes and define them in your system (for instance: customer didn't want to complete application, customer has time tonight at 6 pm, etc.)

-- For your data warehouse integration, you can get inspiration from this article, however, if you want any customized setup, don't hesitate getting in contact with the babelforce team.
+- For your data warehouse integration, you can get inspiration from this article.
+However, if you want to implement a customized setup, don't hesitate getting in contact with the babelforce team.
 We are always happy to assist.

 You should keep in mind that customers probably call your service back.
 Build your inbound call flow for all call-backs to ensure you serve the customers and update your user database accordingly.